The Best Bars To Be Trapped In During A Thunderstorm

 If you’ve had enough drinks at Seven Seas, you might actually start to think you’re inside an old ship.
 This incredibly divey dive bar in Coral Gables has porthole windows, campy nautical decor, and a cast of colorful regulars who kind of start to look like pirates after a few shots.
 Drink here during a storm, and you’ll get the feeling this place could float away into the sea at any moment.
-And you know what?
 That’d probably be kind of fun.

-Calle Ocho’s Union Beer Store has a rotating depth chart of the some of Miami’s best food pop-ups.
+Calle Ocho’s Union Beer Store has a rotating depth chart of some great pop-ups that take over their kitchen almost every day.
 They all make being stuck inside here a lot more fun.
 Union also has stellar beers on tap and old school wrestling matches and gory horror movies playing on a loop.
 A decent chunk of their backyard seating is also covered too, so you can eat and drink outside while staying dry.

 A great cheeseburger, strong drinks, and a giant neon light fixture of a mosquito slurping down a martini.
 These are all things on our personal Where To Drink When It’s Raining checklist.
-Over Under is a wonderful place to hide from the elements, whether you’re sitting at a table and having a full meal or sipping a frozen Irish coffee and eating a half-dozen oysters at the bar.
+Over Under is a wonderful place to hide from the elements, whether you’re sitting at a table and having a full meal or sipping a frozen paloma and eating a half-dozen oysters at the bar.
 It’s small but not cramped, comfortable and chill—but it’s also perfectly acceptable to be a little loud and drunk here too.